 top of page

 You have heard the saying, "the hip bone is connected to the..."
 Did you know that tension in your jaw can contribute to tension in you pelvic region and vice versa?
-Did you relate your headache or migraine to your pelvis?
-There are several mechanisms and physiological pathways that explains this:
+Have you related your headache or migraine to your pelvis?
+There are several mechanisms and physiological pathways that can explain why.

 During every day life, be mindful of the position of your tongue, the strongest muscle in the body.
 The resting position of the tongue should be on the soft palate (roof of the mouth) towards the middle or back and not against the teeth.
 Whenever you feel tension or stress, take note of where your tongue is.
 By moving your tongue away from the teeth and placing it on the roof of your mouth towards the back, you will feel more relaxed and might notice it promotes a deep, relaxing diaphragm breath or what is called a physiological sigh.

 During stool elimination, open your mouth to relax the oral sphincter.
 This in turn helps to relax and open the rectal sphincter known as the pelvic floor.
 We recommend saying "oo oo ah ah" out loud.
 Give it a try and notice the ease of passing stool.
-This works great for constipated children, too, and empowers them in healthier bowel habits to avoid straining.
+This works great for constipated children, too, and empowers them in healthier bowel habits to avoid straining since the circular sphincters in your body are connected and communicate with each other.
+If your oral sphincter is closed, so will the rectal sphincter and pelvic floor muscles, making it harder to eliminate stool or accommodate a large object such as a baby's head.
+This works for labor and birthing, too.

-When you come to Healthy Core for pelvic floor dysfunction, you will also be evaluated for jaw tightness, especially if you have a history of temporomandibular joint (TMJ) dysfunction, grinding your teeth or headaches or migraines.
+When you come to Healthy Core for pelvic floor dysfunction, you will also be evaluated for jaw tightness, especially if you have a history of temporomandibular joint (TMJ) dysfunction, headaches, migraines or grinding your teeth.
 We will incorporate techniques to help with tight muscles in the neck and jaw that might include cupping, fascial work, taping or Integrative Dry Needling.
-We will teach you how to reduce clenching in your jaw through strengthening the Vagus nerve.
+We will teach you how to reduce clenching in your jaw through strengthening the vagus nerve.
 Read more here.
 We believe everything is connected and by addressing tension on both the top and the bottom, we can achieve greater outcomes to keep muscles healthy in the long-term.
+You deserve to be empowered in your body and not have to live with pelvic floor or TMJ dysfunction.
 To schedule a FREE 15-minute consultation, contact us at (330)528-0034.
-You deserve to be empowered in your body and not have to live with pelvic floor or TMJ dysfunction.

 Featured Posts